Klarity Clinic: Ketamine Infusion Clinic: Las Vegas NV, Cincinnati, OH and Upland, CA.

 Depression may feel like one of the loneliest conditions on the planet, but it’s also one of the most prevalent, affecting more than 16 million people in the United States alone.
 Of those 16 million, 30% are considered “treatment resistant.”
 If you struggle with treatment-resistant depression, there’s new hope in the form of ketamine infusions, available at Klarity Clinic.
 Under the direction of Drs.
-Henry Liang DO, Nirvana Kundu, MD and Adam Tibble, MD, ketamine is giving patients in Las Vegas, Cincinnati and Fairfield a new lease on life.
+Henry Liang DO, Nirvana Kundu MD, Devin Tang MD, and Adam Tibble MD, ketamine is giving patients in Las Vegas, Cincinnati, Upland, and Fairfield a new lease on life.
 To learn more about ketamine therapy for depression or to book an appointment, call for more information.

 Depression is a mental disorder that leaves the sufferer feeling lost, hopeless, and relentlessly sad.
 Depression manifests in several ways, including:

 If you have symptoms of depression every day for more than two weeks, and they have a significant impact on your ability to function normally.
 This is classified as a major depression.

 If you suffer from symptoms of depression, which may come and go, for more than two years, you likely have a persistent depressive disorder.